 Parker Moore Quoted in Bloomberg BNA on Likely Legal Challenges to Final ESA Critical Habitat Rules

-Parker Moore, a Principal in Beveridge & Diamond's Washington, DC office and leader of the firm’s Endangered Species and Wildlife Protection practice group, was quoted in a Bloomberg BNA Daily Environment Report article titled "Species Habitat Rules May Face Multiple Lawsuits."
+Principal Parker Moore (Washington, DC) was quoted in a February 22 article in Bloomberg BNA titled "Species Habitat Rules May Face Multiple Lawsuits."
 The article discusses two recently finalized rules governing the designation of critical habitat area for listed species under the Endangered Species Act (ESA) and the definition of “destruction and adverse modification” of critical habit.